BrianMalave/devs_united-1.0v/README.md

-# Getting Started with Create React App
+# Getting Started with Devs_United chatApp

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App].
+Also is made for bootcamps purposes.
+In this repo, you will find a gif's search engine app.
+From Acamica-Bootcamp(CoderHouse) front-end development courses.

+Node -v 19.1.0(Stable)

 ## Available Scripts